naughtyfruit53/FastApiv1.6/docs/AI_ANALYTICS.md

 ## Overview

-This document provides comprehensive information about the AI Analytics and Chatbot features in the TritIQ ERP system.
+This document provides comprehensive information about the AI Analytics and Chatbot features in the TRITIQ BOS system.
 The AI system includes natural language processing (NLP), intent classification, business intelligence, predictive analytics, and automated insights across all modules.

 ## ✅ IMPLEMENTED FEATURES